bcoe/jDistiller/README.md

 	.set('firstParagraph', '#article .articleBody p:first');
 ```

-* when the __distill()__ method is called with a URL as input, a JavaScript object will be returned populated with the scraped data.
+* when the __distill()__ method is called, with an URL as input, a JavaScript object will be returned populated with the scraped data.

 **Simple Key/CSS-Selector Pair DSL**